 On my pilgrimage to find London street art I checked in to Clink78, which is a former courthouse elegantly converted into on of the most colourful and entertaining of London hostels.

 I normally don’t start my city breaks by going to court and ending up behind bars – but that is exactly what happened shortly after I arrived in London last time.
-Because I checked in to Clink78, which is a former courthouse elegantly converted on of the most colourful and entertaining of London hostels.
+Because I checked in to the hostel which is a former courthouse elegantly converted on of the most colourful and entertaining of London hostels.
 I was at the beginning of my pilgrimage to find street art in London.

 Here you can – as I did – spend the night in a cell formerly used to keep the possible bad guys in check while awaiting their trial, making your accommodation an experience in itself, rather than just a bed in which to spend your sleeping hours.
 Also it’s a great place to meet other travellers and to get inspired on what to do with your out-of-jail London-time.
-This and the decor have to make Clink78 one of the most charismatic of London hostels.

-I was in town to check up on London’s widespread street art scene, and Clink78’s location near King’s Cross Station makes this London hostel a great base for exploring.
+I was in town to check up on London’s widespread street art scene, and the hostels location near King’s Cross Station makes this London hostel a great base for exploring.
 Especially since the main street art areas reach from Camden north of the city to Brixton in the south – both easily reached with the tube.

 The epicenter for the street art in London however is found in between Camden and Brixton, in the neighbourhood named Shoreditch.
 A multicultural and atmospheric part of London that plays with all your senses as you wander its streets.
 From the smell of exotic food on the markets, to the sound of street musicians and the sight of endless of pieces of street art.